Nikhil4123/DSA-_java/README.md

 LinkedIn: Nikhil Sarak
 Email: nikhilsarak@example.com (replace with your actual email) Thank you for visiting my DSA Notes repository!
 I hope you find these resources helpful in mastering data structures and algorithms. 😊

+# DSA Codebase Structure

+This repository is organized by data structure and algorithm topics to make it easy to find, understand, and learn from the code.
+Each folder contains Java solutions and utilities for a specific topic, with a README.md describing the files inside.

+## Main Folders

+- `Arrays/` — Array-related problems and utilities
+- `Strings/` — String manipulation and algorithms
+- `LinkedLists/` — Linked list data structures and problems
+- `Trees/` — Tree data structures and algorithms
+- `Recursion/` — Recursion-based problems and techniques
+- `Sorting/` — Sorting algorithms
+- `SlidingWindow/` — Sliding window technique problems
+- `Hashing/` — Hashing-based problems and resources
+- `DailyProblems/` — Daily coding problems (as before)
+- `Practice/` — Practice problems (as before)
+- `Python/` — Python solutions (as before)

+## How to Use

+- Browse each folder for topic-specific code and explanations.
+- Each folder contains a `README.md` listing and describing its files.
+- `.class` files are Java compiled outputs and can be deleted if not needed.

+## Contribution

+- Add new problems to the appropriate topic folder.
+- Update the folder's `README.md` when adding new files.

+Happy learning and coding!